Buddhist Women’s Association

 The Midwest Buddhist Temple’s Women’s Association is part of the Federation of Buddhist Women’s Association (FBWA), which is rooted in the Nishi Hongwanji-ha branch of Jodo Shinshu Buddhism.
 Also known as fujinkai, the Women’s Association traditionally prepares and serves otoki (meals comprised of foods with religious significance) after major services and funerals and participates in the omigaki (cleaning and upkeep) of the temple.
 But it also works to preserve the Japanese and Japanese-American Buddhist traditions and oral history.

 Its purpose is to practice and transmit Buddhist values of compassion, community and gratitude to others.
-With that in mind, the Women’s Association supports social activities of the Sangha (temple membership), offers financial support to the temple’s Dharma School and participates in community-service activities—such as visiting the infirm and elderly; and partnering with the temple’s Golden Agers and New Life for Old Bags, a Chicago-based organization that helps volunteers recycle old plastic bags by crocheting them into sleeping mats for Chicago’s homeless.
+With that in mind, the Women’s Association supports social activities of the Sangha (temple membership), offers financial support to the temple’s Dharma School and participates in community-service activities—such as visiting the infirm and elderly; and partnering with the temple’s New Life for Old Bags, a Chicago-based organization that helps volunteers recycle old plastic bags by crocheting them into sleeping mats for Chicago’s homeless.
 MBT Women’s Association representatives also attend Federation of Buddhist Women’s Association meetings and conferences.

 We would love for you to join us and, despite our name, men are welcome to join as well.